-(This post was originally published in 2008.
+(This post about kayaking along Evans River in Australia was originally published in 2008.
 It has been updated for accuracy of links)

 “Be careful of the crocs,” Sergio says as we steer our kayaks up a small creek deep in the mangroves.